AnshumanMohanty-2001/Unveiling-Insights-through-Data-driven-Exploration-of-Cricket-World-Cup-2023/README.md

   ```sh
   conda create -n venv
   ```
+Here, venv is the name of virtual environment.
 ## Instructions on how to install the required libraries:
 We need to type in code:
   ```sh